MatthieuBruh/h3_Attaaack/readme.md

   * You can use it as you like, and you can also create your own set of tactics, techniques, and procedures (TTPs).
 * Tactics, techniques, sub-techniques, and procedures
   * 14 tactics that include some sets of techniques.
 A tactic is the representation of the reason for a threat actor's behaviour.
+  * When the book was written, there were 183 techniques and around 372 sub-techniques.
     * **Reconnaissance**: Collect as much information as possible about the opponent's victim.
     * **Resource Development**: The technique aims to evaluate the resources employed by the adversary.
 The resources could be stolen, purchased, or developed.
     * **Initial Access**: How the threat actor enters the victim's environment.